The Bengal Famine: A Tragic Chapter in History

 The Burden of Modern Stress

 Stress, once a vital response that sharpened instincts and heightened focus during ancient hunts, has now become a constant companion in modern life.
 What was once an occasional and beneficial reaction is now triggered by even the simplest events, such as receiving an email.
 Today, stress and anxiety are as prevalent as the overwhelming tasks we face, infiltrating even the most mundane aspects of our daily routines.
-A Gallup poll conducted in December 2023 found that 49% of adults in the U.S. reported experiencing frequent stress in their daily lives.
+A study conducted found that 55% of adults in the U.S. reported experiencing frequent stress in their daily lives.

 Our homes have grown larger but often feel emptier.
 We’ve become wealthier, yet we may find ourselves smiling less frequently.
 Our plates are fuller, but our steps are fewer.
 We accumulate more possessions but often experience diminished contentment.
 While technology connects us to the world, face-to-face conversations have become increasingly rare.
 In this age of abundance, it seems we have gained much, yet we have lost touch with the simple joys that once enriched our lives.
 As stress levels rise and contentment declines, it becomes clear that the key to finding peace in this age of plenty lies in rewiring how we think about our needs.